§ Verifiable Dossiers

 A reference (e.g., a URL) to the verification policy or governance framework that the bridging party followed when validating the foreign evidence.

-The dossier is a persistent data artifact with a distinct lifecycle encompassing three phases: curation, citation, and verification.
+The dossier is a persistent, evolving data artifact with a distinct lifecycle encompassing curation, iterative assembly, state management, citation, and verification.

 § Curation: Assembling and Signing the Dossier